How to Create a Fairy Garden: Your Step-by-Step Guide

 - Don’t forget the fairies themselves!

-For make your own elements, use sculpting clay to make mushrooms or a table, wire sticks together for a small fence, design a mini garden gazing ball with a marble hot glued to a small stick or golf tee.
+For making your own elements, use sculpting clay to make mushrooms or a table, wire sticks together for a small fence, design a mini garden gazing ball with a marble hot glued to a small stick or golf tee.
 Customize a small birdhouse by gluing pebbles to the roof and moss to the siding.
 Make a birdbath and glue a small terra cotta pot to a saucer.

 One cute do-it-yourself container idea is to take a large broken terra cotta flower pot, and insert the broken pieces into the soil as steps leading to the top of the fairy kingdom.